Berlin

 September-October340-450 €Very highIdeal (15-20°C)Best period, golden light

-Berlin winter (November-March) is underrated: palaces slash their rates, starred tables are accessible without booking 2 months ahead, and the city regains its atmosphere as a cultural capital far from mass tourism.
-The Ritz-Carlton and the Adlon Kempinski offer particularly appealing spa-gastronomy packages between January and March.
+Berlin winter (November-March) is underrated: palaces slash their rates, starred tables are accessible without booking 2 months ahead, and the city regains its cultural capital atmosphere away from mass tourism.
+The Ritz-Carlton and Adlon Kempinski offer particularly appealing spa-gastronomy packages between January and March.

-To avoid: trade fairs (IFA in September, ITB in March) make prices explode and saturate hotels with business travellers.
+To avoid: trade fairs (IFA in September, ITB in March) send prices skyrocketing and fill hotels with business travellers.
 Check the events calendar before booking.

 Where to stay: neighbourhoods and hotel typologies

 Berlin is a sprawling city, without a true historic centre.
-The choice of neighbourhood determines the entire experience.
+The neighbourhood choice completely determines the experience.
 We have identified four key zones for luxury hotels, each with its own logic.

 MitteHistoric, touristyClassic palaces, design apartmentsFirst visit, museumsHotel Adlon Kempinski, Gorki Apartments

-KreuzbergUnderground, multiculturalBoutique hotels, confidential addressesRepeat travellers, art sceneOrania.Berlin
+KreuzbergUnderground, multiculturalBoutique hotels, insider addressesRepeat travellers, art sceneOrania.Berlin

 Potsdamer PlatzBusiness, modernDesign hotels, upscale chainsEfficiency, conferencesThe Ritz-Carlton, The Mandala